Anxiety

 The truth?
 Individual response varies.

-Head-to-head studies show escitalopram has a slight statistical edge, but plenty of patients respond better to sertraline.
+The evidence does not justify a universal winner.
+Plenty of patients respond better to sertraline.
 The "best" medication is the one that:

 1. Controls your symptoms